parmarjh/K-Means-Hierarchical-DBScan-Clustering-Analysis/README.md

 # K-Means-Hierarchical-DBScan-Clustering-Analysis #

-Hyperparameter Tuning of K-Means using Elbow Method, Eps values based on MinPoints for DBScan and Hierarchical Clustering based on various values of 'k' is done to form different clusters, on which an analysis is done for semantic coherence.
+Hyperparameter Tuning of K in K-Means using Elbow Method, Eps values in DBScan based on MinPoints and # of clusters, k in Hierarchical Clustering.
+The clusters thus formed are analyzed for semantic coherence.

 ## Amazon Fine Food Review Dataset ##